-A mysterious will denoted Zorin's successor as Degwin's eldest son, Gihren, who immediately took the throne with little opposition.
-After establishing himself Emperor, thus ending the Daikun line of rulership, Gihren immediately altered the government so that his family would become the ruling monarchy, and his brothers and sisters Kishiria, Dozul, Garma and Miharu were all put into positions in the regional governments shortly after assuming the titles of Princes and Princesses.
-To make sure no one would challenge his power, Gihren secretly purged all members and followers of the Daikun Dynasty, although Zorin's son and daughter, Prince Casval and Princess Artesia, were able to escape the slaughter by slipping out of Imperial space.
+In the midst of this tragedy, a mysterious will would denote Zorin's successor as Degwin's eldest son, Gihren, who would immediately take the throne with little opposition.
+After establishing himself Emperor, thus ending the Daikun line of rulership, Gihren would then alter the government so that his family would become the ruling monarchy, and his brothers and sisters Sasro, Kishiria, Dozle, Garma and Miharu would all gain positions of power shortly after assuming the titles of Princes and Princesses.
+To make sure none would challenge his power, Gihren would then secretly purge all members and followers of the Daikun Dynasty.
+Only Zorin's son and daughter, Prince Casval and Princess Artesia, would escape the slaughter, disappearing thereafter.